InventionConventionSpinOff/Spinoff/README.md

 ---

-*Making professional sports analytics accessible to everyone!*
+*Making professional sports analytics available and accessable to everyone!*